captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ## FALLON:
 Because we were eleven.
 And it was just a dilapidated old farm house, a sort of relic, abandoned years earlier.

+---

----t was hunkered down in the middle of a scrubby field where nothing grew.
+It was hunkered down in the middle of a scrubby field where nothing grew.

 ---